top of page

 Musical Plays:

-Composed and performed the incidental music for the audio book "The Collection" by Christine Buxton, on the Fragile Menagerie label.
+He also composed and performed the incidental music for the audiobook, "The Collection" by Christine Buxton, on the Fragile Menagerie label.

 Musicals: